SvenMichaelKlose/tunix/src/tunix/README.md

 an error code may be read using BASIN.
 (Calling CHKIN is not required.)
 It may followed by return values.
+On assembly level the carry flag tells if an error occured (carry set with code in accumulator instead of the return value).

 ~~~C
 // Get process ID.